MadhurShekharBand/SQL_Project_-_Data_Jobs_Market_Analysis/README.md

 # Introduction:
 Focusing on data analyst roles, this project explores top-paying jobs, in-demand skills, and where does high demand meets high salary in data analytics sector.

-# SQL Queries:
-All SQL queries are available here:
+- **SQL Queries:** All SQL queries are available here:
+- **Outputs of All SQL Queries:** Outputs of all SQL queries from Microsoft SQL Server are available here in Microsoft Excel Comma Separated Values (.csv) File format:
+- **Visualizations of the SQL Queries:** A Microsoft Power Bi file containing visualizations of all SQL queries is available here:

 # Background
 Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others' work to find optimal jobs.